JNavas2/Page-Mail/README.md

 ## Features

 - Supports Chrome™, Edge™, and Firefox®
-- Sends current web page by email with one click, keyboard shortcut (configurable), or Android Extensions menu
+- Sends current web page by email with one click, keyboard shortcut (configurable), or Extensions menu
-- Supports Email link handler (mailto:), Gmail® or Outlook®
+- Supports Email link handler (mailto:), Gmail® and Outlook®
 - Both desktop and Android™ are supported on Firefox
 - Optionally include a Subject prefix
 - Includes selected text (if any) and the page URL in the email body
 - Clean, modern onboarding and options pages
-- No tracking, no ads, and no data collection
+- No tracking, no ads, no data collection

 ---